-We hope that our framing of these issues and recommendations is helpful to our state's policymakers and to the University.
+We hope that our framing of these issues and recommendations is helpful to our state's policymakers and to the University of Minnesota.
 Clearly, this report is just one phase of what must be ongoing work.

-The task force does agree that increased and broadened funding support is needed for a robust academic health enterprise, so that academic health can help produce better health outcomes in a higher performing health care system for Minnesota.
-However the financial dimensions and the best sources of that support are not yet clear.
-Much will depend on what changes in the resolution of the UMN/Fairview partnership.
-And much will depend on whether and what new models of collaboration and partnership in training, research and care delivery can be forged across health systems.
+The Task Force does agree that increased and broadened funding support is needed for a robust academic health enterprise, so that academic health can help produce better health outcomes in a higher performing health care system for Minnesota.
+However, the financial dimensions and the best sources of that support are not yet clear.
+Much will depend on the resolution of the UMN/Fairview partnership, and much will depend on whether and what new models of collaboration and partnership in training, research, and care delivery can be forged across health systems.

-Two recommendations on financing call for maximizing Medicaid funding and tapping new sources of revenue for academic health.
+Broader stakeholder engagement with some of these ideas is clearly needed and will happen in the legislative process.
+For example, two recommendations on financing call for maximizing Medicaid funding and tapping new sources of revenue for academic health.
 The feasibility of those recommendations will depend on finding savings within the Medicaid system to redirect to improved reimbursement rates, and on building consensus for other revenue sources.
+While the Task Force members have brought expertise and a variety of perspectives to this table, a broader and deeper set of conversations is needed among leaders in the health and educational sectors in order to explore new partnership opportunities and revenue sources.